nasa/oceandata-notebooks/README.md

 The configuration files are a bit complicated, but updated automatically by `pre-commit` hooks following changes to `pyproject.toml` and `docker/environment.yml`.
 No `requirements` file in this repository should be manually edited.
-The `docker/environment.yml` is there for non-Python packages we prefer to get from conda-forge.
+The `docker/environment.yml` file is there for non-Python packages available on conda-forge; we use PyPI for Python packages.
 1. `requirements.txt` are the (locked) dependencies needed in `book/setup.py`
 1. `docker/requirements.in` are the (locked) packages from repo2docker and `docker/environment.yml`
-1. `docker/requirements.txt` are a merge of our (locked) dependencies `docker/requirements.in`
+1. `docker/requirements.txt` are a merge of our (locked) dependencies with `docker/requirements.in`

 ### Rendering to HTML: the `book` folder

 In addition to the ".py" files paired to notebooks, the `book` folder contains configuration for a [Jupyter Book][jb].
 Only notebooks listed in `book/_toc.yml` are included.
-Building the notebooks as one book allows for separation of content from the JavaScript and CSS, unlike standalone HTML files built with `nbconvert`.
-It also provides a way to test that all notebook are free of errors.
-Run the following commands in an environment with all dependencies along with the jupyter-book and jupytext packages.
+Building the notebooks as one book provides smaller files for tutorial content, a single source of JavaScript and CSS, and a test that all notebook run without errors.

-Build the book:
+To build the book:
 ```shell
 (oceandata-notebooks) $ jb build book
 ```